 Wellness Center

 The new Wellness Center is definitely a resort highlight for those who want to stay active during a San Diego vacation.
-Here, guests have access to cardiovascular equipment, weights, and fitness classes.
+Here, guests can access cardiovascular equipment, weights, and fitness classes.

-Guests can play tennis and pickleball but also book a lesson with the onsite tennis pro, Don Patterson.
+Guests can play tennis and pickleball and book lessons.

 The Spa at Coronado Island